 Eventually, the cracks in the “miracles everywhere!” image started to show.
 At some point, I came to realise that the biggest healings, the most remarkable events, were ones that happened in far away places, in circumstances that were never or rarely corroborated.
 I heard from visiting preachers about how they’d raised a dead person to life in Africa or Siberia.
 I heard stories about big healings; people being cured of total deafness or total blindness or getting up and walking.
 But these things never seemed to happen close to home.
 As terrible as it was, as bad as I feel about writing this, and as much as we prayed for a different outcome, everyone who was terminally ill at our church just, well… passed away.
 Apparently we in the developed world don’t have enough faith to see them healed (unless we wanted to say that “Well, the Lord answered us and they got their healing – in Heaven!” which is obviously moving the goalposts significantly and pretending that the one outcome we were praying against was actually an answer to that prayer.
 And believe it or not some of us did actually say that).
 Yes, unlike the poor and virtuous in other countries, we weren’t desperate enough to have true faith.
 Or so the narrative went.

 I remember a moment when one large crack started to appear, when I went with my church to a multi-church conference in a large arena.
-At one point, people who needed physical healing were asked to come forward, and we all prayed for them together.
-As I stood up in the stands, I looked down at the people who had come forward.
-There were lots of people, but what caught my eye the most was a man in a wheelchair.
-Not just the basic, wheel-you-out-of-hospital-to-the-car wheelchair, but an electric thing with a headrest.
+People who needed physical healing were asked to move towards the stage, and we all prayed for them together.
+As I watched from the stands, I took a good look at the people who had come forward.
+There were lots of them, but the person who caught my eye the most was a man in a wheelchair.
+Not just the basic, post-op, wheel-you-out-of-hospital-to-the-car wheelchair, but an electric thing with a headrest.
 It looked like something you’d only need if you were not only paraplegic but also suffered from significantly impaired upper body movement.
 Throughout the praying I kept my eyes trained on him.

 Of course, he didn’t get up and walk, and even as people queued up at the side of the stage to testify how God had healed their lower back pain, or slight hearing problem, or creaky wrist, he sat there motionless.
 I wondered: How must it feel for him to sit there, knowing that God could heal him at any time, and yet this all-loving, all-powerful God, doesn’t do it?